Anchor River State Recreation Area

-Anchor River State Recreation Area is one of Alaska's premier fishing destinations.
-The 213-acre recreation area can be reached from the Sterling Highway on the Kenai Peninsula, 16 miles north of Homer and 62 miles south of Soldotna.
-Anchor Point, where Anchor River State Recreation Area is located, is the most westerly point on the U.S. Highway System.
+Anchor River State Recreation Area is one of Alaska's premier fishing destinations on the Kenai Peninsula in Southcentral Alaska.
+The 213-acre recreation area can be reached from the Sterling Highway, 16 miles north of Homer and 200 miles south of Anchorage.
+The small town of Anchor Point, where Anchor River State Recreation Area is located, is the most westerly point on the U.S. Highway System.

 The Anchor River passes through a mixed spruce-cottonwood forest with a lush riparian zone, then emerges into a broad estuary and marsh filled with salt-tolerant sedges and grasses, offering ideal habitat for the diverse species residing and migrating through the area.

-Fishing holes are posted along a two-mile segment of the river and reached via the Anchor River Road between the Sterling Highway at Anchor Point and Cook Inlet.
-The recreation area also has five state campgrounds along Anchor River Road with a total of 116 campsites.
-Overlooking the river are Silver King Campground with 37 campsites, Coho with 28 campsites, Steelhead with 32 campsites and Slidehole with 17 campsites.
-Halibut Campground’s 24 sites overlook Cook Inlet Beach, providing campers with a scenic view of Mount Redoubt and Mount Iliamna across the inlet.
-All campgrounds have picnic areas, drinking water and day-use parking areas with the exception of Halibut Campground.
+Overlooking the river are Silver King Campground with 46 campsites, Coho with 36 campsites, Steelhead with 44 campsites, and Slidehole with 30 campsites.
+Halibut Campground’s 30 sites overlook Cook Inlet Beach, providing campers with a scenic view of Mount Redoubt and Mount Iliamna across the inlet.
+All campgrounds have picnic areas, drinking water, and day-use parking areas.

-The recreation area is reached by road at Mile 156.9 Sterling Highway by turning onto Old Sterling Highway and continuing over the Anchor River Bridge.
+The recreation area is located on the road system on the Kenai Peninsula.
+At Mile 156.9 of the Sterling Highway, turn onto Old Sterling Highway and continuing over the Anchor River Bridge.
 Take the first right onto Anchor River Road.